novuhq/novu/docs/docs/guides/subscribers-migration.md

 ### Full Sync

-1. Usually done in early stages
+1. Usually done in the early stages
-2. CRON based or Data (csv) based
+2. CRON-based or Data (CSV) based
-3. Syncs everything before move into production
+3. Syncs everything before moving into production
-4. Mandatory for usage of Topics (because only existing subscriber can be added in topic)
+4. Mandatory for the usage of Topics (because only existing subscribers can be added to the topic)

 ### Differential Sync